jenssegers/date/README.md

 'Jenssegers\Date\DateServiceProvider',
 ```

-You can also add it as a Facade in `config/app.php`:
+You can also add it as a Facade in aliases array `config/app.php`:

 ```php
 'Date' => Jenssegers\Date\Date::class,